satvikxbansal/Spotter--Mediapipe-/README.md

 - A deterministic local plan generator.
 - Smart Start and Daily Plan generation from the user's profile.
 - Dashboard V0 with generated plan cards, quick actions, trophy teaser, and running-analysis placeholder.
-- A raw workout preview screen that shows generated plan blocks, targets, camera orientation, coach, and plan reason.
+- Workout Preview V0 with coach selection, save-as-default coach, safe exercise swaps, swap-all, camera-switch visibility, plan insight placeholder, and Start Session.
+- Planned workout launch into the first exercise/set using the existing live trainer.
+- Live session HUD updates that make the active exercise name and target visible in camera view.
+- Camera pipeline stability guards for pose, hand, and face processing so stale frames do not hang the app.
-- Unit tests for onboarding, exercise metadata, plan generation, dashboard content, workout plan V2, angle math, form feedback, and rep counting.
+- Unit tests for onboarding, exercise metadata, plan generation, dashboard content, workout preview, workout plan V2, angle math, form feedback, and rep counting.

 Some screens are intentionally raw.
 The goal right now is to make the product logic real before spending too much time polishing UI.